rocketacademy/bootcamp-4.1/docs/0-foundations/0.3-github/README.md

 Intro to GitHub video from prior version of Rocket's Coding Basics course
 {% endembed %}

-{% hint style="warning" %}
-In the below GitHub Fork video we demonstrate `git push origin master`, but for most purposes `git push` will suffice.
+> In the below GitHub Fork video we demonstrate `git push origin master`, but for most purposes `git push` will suffice.
-{% endhint %}

 {% embed url="https://youtu.be/uMNcnLWTmZU" %}
 GitHub Fork video from a prior version of Rocket's Coding Basics course